PANDA National Helpline (Monday to Saturday) 1300 726 306

 Pregnant mum looking uneasy

-If you or your partner are pregnant and struggling with the transition to parenthood, it’s a good idea to chat to someone.
-If you’re having a tricky time adjusting to the many changes of pregnancy, talking to a loved one or a trusted health professional can help.
+If you or your partner are pregnant and having a hard time with the transition to parenthood, it’s a good idea to chat to someone.
+There are many changes during pregnancy, and if you’re finding it difficult to adjust, talking to a loved one or a trusted healthcare provider can help.

 It’s normal to feel stressed and uncertain during pregnancy.
 There are so many changes you may be adjusting to, such as physical and hormonal changes, emotional shifts, plus major adjustments to relationships, work and social life.
 If your feelings are worrying you or affecting your ability to function in daily life, you may be experiencing symptoms of antenatal anxiety or depression.
-This is nothing to be ashamed of.
+You are not alone.
 Antenatal mental health concerns are common.

 Getting some support now means you can start to feel better.